 Are you ok up there?
 Working from heights

-The reality is unsafe work or working conditions at heights can have devastating consequences.
-Falls from heights are the leading cause of fatalities and injuries in the construction industry within Australia.
-Preventing falls should be actively managed so that people working at height are kept safe.
+The reality is unsafe work at heights can have devastating consequences.
+Falls from heights are one of the leading causes of fatalities and injuries in the construction industry within Australia.
+Preventing falls should be actively managed so that people working at heights are kept safe.

-It’s important to identify a task that involves a fall hazard.
+Identifying a task that could lead to a fall is the first step to keeping people safe.
 Before commencing, put in place the highest level of protection possible to prevent falls.

-The duration of the job will impact how you select the level of protection.
+Consider how long the job will take: The duration of the job will impact how you select the level of protection.
 If the job is ongoing, the structures chosen need to remain stable throughout the job.
 You may need to reassess things like ladders and scaffolds throughout the job.

-The hierarchy of controls for the prevention of falls outlines the various controls in order from the highest level of protection to the lowest level of protection.
+The hierarchy of controls outlines the various controls in order from the highest level of protection to the lowest level of protection.
 Select the safest, most appropriate control measure from the below hierarchy to prevent injuries or fatalities from falls from heights on your site.

-• Work on the ground or a solid construction
+Work on the ground or solid construction

-If working at heights can be avoided it should be.
-Working from the ground is always the safest option and should be considered the primary option.
+If you can avoid working at height it should be your first option and is always the safest option.
 Some examples of eliminating the fall risk include using long-handled tools, relocating the task to the ground, and using extension poles for tools.

-• Use fall-prevention measures
+Use fall-prevention measures

 If working from a height is necessary, you need to manage the risk of a fall.
 Fall prevention measures could be something like an elevated work platform, scaffolding, or guard railing.

-• Use a work positioning system
+Use a work positioning system

-Assess if the use of a work positioning system such as a travel restraint system can be used.
+Check if a work positioning system like a travel restraint system can be used.
 A travel restraint system enables a person to work in a way that prevents the person from falling e.g. fixed-length lanyards and static line systems

-• Use a fall arrest system
+Use a fall arrest system

-Assess if use of a fall arrest system such as an industrial safety net, a catch platform, or a safety harness fall arrest system can be used.
-A fall arrest system is different from a travel restraint system because the system does not prevent the fall, rather the system arrests the fall.
-This means that if they fell they would not come in contact with the ground but instead have a controlled arrested fall e.g. shock absorber on lanyard or anchor points etc.
+Check if a fall arrest system like an industrial safety net, a catch platform or safety harness can be used.
+This system doesn’t prevent the fall but arrests the fall so you don’t come into contact with the ground e.g. shock absorber on lanyard or anchor point.

-• Ladder use
+Ladder use

 It may be appropriate to use a ladder.
 Ladders do not provide fall protection and as such should only be looked at as a last option when selecting the level of protection.
 Ladders should only be used for short duration works such as changing a light bulb or paint touch-ups.

 Below is a great image from WorkSafe Victoria which has summarised the hierarchy of control measures for the prevention of falls.
-Click on the image below to view.
+Click on the image below to view

-Important: Where high-risk construction work includes a risk of a person falling more than 2 metres, a safe work method statement (SWMS) must be developed prior to work commencing.
+Important: Where high-risk construction work includes a risk of a person falling more than 2 metres (3 metres in South Australia), a safe work method statement (SWMS) must be developed prior to work commencing.

 Need more information?

-• Seek professional assistance
+Seek professional assistance

-Working at height can often be very high risk and there are professionals who make it their job to complete this work safely.
+Working at height can often be high risk and there are experts who make it their job to complete this work safely.
 It is often safer and more cost-effective to use height specialists even for shorter jobs.

-• Consistency is key
+Consistency is key

 It’s important you and your team are actively involved in ensuring any heights related work is carried out in the safest way possible.
-Empower your team to speak up, highlight unsafe working situations or practices, and swiftly act to handle them.

-• Resources
+Resources

 There are various WorkSafe / SafeWork websites, resources, and support tools on managing the risk of falls.
 Some examples include: